jerome-diver/OC-McGyver/README.md

 ## The game's Python version and libraries used

-   The code in Python 3.7 use pygame library (check for virtualenv files please)
+   The code in Python 3.7 use pygame library (check for virtualenv requirements.txt or Pipe files please)